soumya834-msit/MP2.2/README.md

 Read the [C++ Search Tutorial](https://meta-toolkit.org/search-tutorial.html).
 Read *Initially setting up the config file and Relevance judgements*.
 Read the [python Search Tutorial](https://github.com/meta-toolkit/metapy/blob/master/tutorials/2-search-and-ir-eval.ipynb)

-If you cloned this repo correctly, your assignment directory should contain this:
-- assignment folder
-- Cranfield dataset in MeTA format.
-- Queries one per line, copy it from the cranfield directory.
-- Relevance judgements for the queries, copy it from the cranfield directory.
-- A file containing stopwords that will not be indexed.
-- A config file with paths set to all the above files, including index and ranker settings.

 ## Indexing the data
 To index the data using metapy, use the following .
 ```python